Shared Mobility Devices

 Shared Mobility Devices Pilot Program

-On December 3, 2019, the Board of Supervisors approved the Loudoun County Shared Mobility Devices Pilot Program to facilitate the operation and use of SMDs within the county and to evaluate their impact.
-This pilot program is effective January 1, 2020, and will continue at least six months following the opening of Silver Line Metrorail stations in Loudoun County, which is tentatively scheduled for mid-2020.
+Loudoun County is conducting a Shared Mobility Devices Pilot (SMD) program to facilitate the operation and use of SMDs within the county and to evaluate their impact.
+This pilot program is currently available and will continue at least six months following the opening of Silver Line Metrorail stations in Loudoun County.

-During the pilot, the Department of Transportation and Capital Infrastructure (DTCI) will monitor SMD operations, operator performance and engage the public to develop regulatory recommendations for the Board of Supervisors to consider.
+During the pilot program, the Department of Transportation and Capital Infrastructure (DTCI) will monitor SMD operations, operator performance and engage the public in developing regulatory recommendations for the Board of Supervisors to consider.
 Virginia law allows Loudoun County to establish guidelines and restrictions on the use of Shared Mobility Devices (SMD) within the county.
 For the purposes of this pilot program SMDs are defined as motorized skateboards and scooters (e-scooters), electric-assist bikes (e-bikes) and pedal bicycles for hire.

 The pilot program: